 Plantain is generally considered to be a weed; one description even read ‘a short, fat, ugly weed!!
 But beauty is in the eye of the beholder.
 In actuality Plantain has a long history as one of the best healing herbs on the planet; and is probably the biggest masochist of the plant world – it loves to be trampled.

 “Animism, where every particle in the universe is alive, is implicit in all our work for future survival.
 I am grateful for the new animism, because it counts for something.
 Its importance cannot be overstated.
 It is a beginning, even without the history and aboriginal connection to this land.
 It says the human is … Read more

-Mugwort Mugwort; or to give it it’s proper name Artemisia vulgaris LINN, is rightly justified in being known as the ‘Wise-Woman’s Power Plant’.
-Said to be named after the Hellenic goddess of the hunt, wild animals, wilderness, childbirth, the moon, virginity and protector of young girls; Artemis.That Mugwort is steeped in so much folklore regarding its healing properties should be of no … Read more
+Mugwort The Wise Woman’s Power Plant – Mugwort; or to give it it’s proper name Artemisia vulgaris LINN, is rightly justified in being called that.
+Said to be named after the Hellenic goddess of the hunt, wild animals, wilderness, childbirth, the moon, virginity and protector of young girls; Artemis.That Mugwort is steeped in so much folklore regarding its healing properties should be … Read more